SanjayAlagappan/SanjayAlagappan/README.md

  🖥️ I'm currently specializing on building apps with react ⚛️

- 📚 Apart from that I have alot of interest in books.
+ 📚 Furthermore, I have alot of interest in books.
 My favourite one will be the Tuesdays with Morrie.

  ### Languages: